Chizzoz/laravel-zambia/_posts/2019-08-19-custom-login-and-registration-in-laravel.md

 - You have an existing Laravel (5+) project
 - You need to have Xampp or wamp installed [Download Xampp From here.](https://www.apachefriends.org/download.html)

 Just in case you don’t have a Laravel project setup, this guide will help you to [create a new Laravel project locally.](https://laravel.com/docs/5.7#installing-laravel)

+Now lets dive into our project.
+Am sure you have created your laravel project.

+### Step 1

+We are going to create our database  ```demologin``` am sure you are familier with xampp and phpmyadmin